 In 2011 Guy received the Honorary Alumni Award from the Appalachian Alumni Association.
 The award ceremony included a video with interviews from former MGSI students, one of whom said, "We joke a little bit that we're like her kids because she really has a huge interest in our success and you can feel that when you meet her the first time."

 Guy’s leadership of and service to higher education has reached throughout the North Carolina Mountains.
 She served as a founding trustee of Mayland Community College in Spruce Pine.
 She also served on boards of directors and visitors at Appalachian State University, Lees-McRae College, Mars Hill College, Montreat College and Warren Wilson College.
 She has received honorary degrees from Appalachian and Montreat.

-She is the founder of the Martha Guy Summer Institute for Future Business Leaders at Appalachian.
-Since 2004, the Martha Guy Summer Institute has brought some of the top high school juniors to Appalachian for an unparalleled three-week opportunity to learn about business and develop leadership skills.
-She also has supported the university’s Appalachian Summer Festival, Walker College of Business Dean’s Club, Harlan E. Boyles Memorial Fund, North Carolina Bankers Association Professorship, Chair of Banking Endowment and others.
+She was the founder of the Martha Guy Summer Institute for Future Business Leaders at Appalachian.
+Since 2004, the Martha Guy Summer Institute has brought some of the top high school juniors to Appalachian for an unparalleled opportunity to learn about business and develop leadership skills.
+She also supported the university’s Appalachian Summer Festival, Walker College of Business Dean’s Club, Harlan E. Boyles Memorial Fund, North Carolina Bankers Association Professorship, Chair of Banking Endowment and others.